CodeAcademyMHCC/2017-codeacademymhcc.github.io/programs.md

 ---

 # Programs
+- [LaunchCode](https://www.launchcode.org/) — A service that lists learning resources as well as job resources for people exploring "bootcamp" style education courses.

 - [The Recurse Center](https://www.recurse.com/) — The Recurse Center is a self-directed, community-driven educational retreat for programmers in NYC.
 Their [page on diversity](https://www.recurse.com/diversity) contains useful information regarding [grant eligibility](https://www.recurse.com/diversity#grant-eligibility) and what to expect from the admission process.
 They are also partnered with [Etsy Hacker Grants](https://www.etsy.com/hacker-grants) — a program dedicated to supporting women in technology.